 Plus, it can help prevent the short-term insulin resistance that is experienced by surgical patients who fast prior to surgery, which can lead to complications, Boff says.

-Abbott, the maker of Ensure, recently announced a new nutrition drink, Ensure Pre-Surgery Clear, a carbohydrate-loading drink that can be drank up to two hours before surgery, which meets guideline recommendations.
+Some doctors may even suggest nutrition drinks, such as, Ensure Pre-Surgery Clear, a carbohydrate-loading drink that can be drank up to two hours before surgery, which meets guideline recommendations.

 The stress from surgery can trigger inflammation, which can lead to complications.
 This stress can continue for several weeks and weaken the immune system, making you more prone to infections.